“Science is like magic, but real”

-Science stimulates and excites pupils’ curiosity about phenomena and events in the world around them.
-It also satisfies their curiosity with knowledge.
+Science stimulates and excites pupils’ curiosity whilst satisfying their thirst for knowledge.
 Because science links direct practical experience with ideas, it can engage learners at many levels.
 Scientific method is about developing and evaluating explanations through experimental evidence and modelling.
 Pupils learn to question and discuss science-based issues that may affect their own lives, the direction of society and the future of the world.

-At Key Stage 1 pupils observe, explore and ask questions about living things, materials and physical phenomena.
-They begin to work together to collect evidence to help them answer questions and to link this to simple scientific ideas.
-They begin to evaluate evidence and consider whether tests or comparisons are fair.
-They use reference materials to find out more about scientific ideas.
-They share ideas and communicate them using scientific language, drawings, charts and tables with the help of ICT if it is appropriate.
+At Haughton St Giles, Key Stage 1 pupils observe, explore and ask questions about living things, materials and physical occurrences.
+They begin to work together to collect evidence to help them answer questions and to link this to simple scientific ideas, evaluation of evidence and starting to consider whether tests are fair.
+By using scientific language, drawings, charts and tables children begin to explore the world of Science.

-At Key Stage 2 pupils learn about a wider range of living things, materials and physical phenomena.
-They make links between ideas and explain things using simple models and theories.
-They apply their knowledge and understanding of scientific ideas to familiar phenomena, everyday things and their personal health.
+At Key Stage 2, children develop and build upon skills gathered in Key Stage 1.
+Pupils apply their knowledge and understanding of scientific ideas to everyday things and their personal health.
 They think about the effects of scientific and technological developments on the environment and in other contexts.
-They carry out more systematic investigations, working on their own and with others.
-They use a range of reference sources in their work.
-They talk about their work and its significance, using a wide range of scientific language, conventional diagrams, charts, graphs and ICT to communicate their ideas.
+Working independently and collaboratively, pupils carry out systematic investigations, using a range of reference sources in their work.
+Children now advance to talking; reflecting and sharing their scientific learning, further developing their range of scientific language, conventional diagrams, charts, graphs and ICT.

 Teaching and learning

-All lessons have clear learning objectives, which are shared and reviewed with the pupils effectively.
+All lessons taught have clear learning objectives, which are shared and reviewed with the pupils effectively.

-Activities inspire the pupils to experiment and investigate the world around them and to help them raise their own questions such as “Why…?”, “How…?” and “What happens if…?”
+Pupils are encouraged to experiment and investigate the world around them and helped to raise their own questions, such as: “Why…?”, “How…?” and “What happens if…?”

 Activities develop the skills of enquiry, observation, locating sources of information, selecting appropriate equipment and using it safely, measuring and checking results, and making comparisons and communicating results and findings.